CostaLab/reg-gen/docs/rgt-viz/tutorial_regions_vs_signals.md

 <img src="../_static/rgt-viz/lineplot_cDC_pDC_2.png" align="center">
 </p>

-This design offer better comparison between cells by separating different histone modification and show cells in different colors.
+This makes the distinct of Irf8 signals in pDC vs. cDCs more clear than previous vizualisation.
 Therefore, by changing the experimental matrix or the way to present, you can generate more complicated lineplot for comparison of your data across cell types, treatments, histone modification, or any other designs.
 RGT-Viz allows several other plots variants.

 ## Heatmap